-Skills Bootcamp Name Construction Site Supervision Bootcamp Category and Subcategory Constructionand the build environment - Onsite construction Lead Provider Name: New College Durham Delivery Partner(s) and what they will be delivering: Rhino Training Ltd To deliver the full bootcamp Region of Delivery: England - North East Qualification(s) Gained or Mapped to: L4 Construction Site Supervison Will training be accredited?
+Skills Bootcamp Name Retrofit Coordinator Category and Subcategory Construction and the Built Environment - Green Skills in Construction and the Built environment Lead Provider Name: New College Durham Delivery Partner(s) and what they will be delivering: New College Durham Bishop Auckland College East Durham College This bootcamp will allow business to upskill their staff in the construction sector and aid them in effectively coordinating large retrofit projects.
+Region of Delivery: North East Qualification(s) Gained or Mapped to: Diploma in Retrofit Coordination and Risk Assessment

+Will training be accredited?
 If yes, by which Awarding organisation?
-Yes One of the following awarding organisations will be used ProQual, NOCN, SQA.
-If the training is not mapped or accredited, please identify the method for recognising N/A

-and d recording

-prog ogress and

-achi hievement.

-Skill Level: Level 4 Mode(s) of Delivery: face to face, classroom, onsite assessment Number of Guided Learning Hours (GLH): 64 GLH Number of Independent Learning Hours: 0 Number of learners (across the lifetime of the Skills Bootcamp): Size of Cohorts: Min - 1 Max - 5 Identify and/or quantify the measurement of successful completion of the training element of the Skills Bootcamp.
-Knowledge & Competency checklist & certification What occupation(s) do you expect your learners to move into following the Skills Bootcamp?
-Assistant Site Supervisor Construction Site Supervisor Assistant Site Manager With reference to the IFATE occupational maps, if there are relevant occupational standards, does your Skills Bootcamp cover some of the content set out in the occupational standard(s)?
-Yes OCC048 Where Engineering Skills Bootcamp delivery requires you to be registered with an accredited body e.g., RTAS (Rail Training Assurance Scheme), provide your registration number and where N/A
+Yes - ABBE If the training is not mapped or accredited, please identify the method for recognising and recording progress and achievement.
+N/A Skill Level: Level 5 Mode(s) of Delivery: Blended Number of Guided Learning Hours (GLH): 100 Number of Independent Learning Hours: 0 Number of learners (across the lifetime of the Skills Bootcamp): Size of Cohorts: 5-10 Identify and/or quantify the measurement of successful completion of the training element of the Skills Bootcamp.
+Assessment to competency criteria resulting in certification What occupation(s) do you expect your learners to move into following the Skills Bootcamp?
+The aim of this bootcamp is to upskill those who have experience working in the construction/built environment sector for at least 2 years, with qualifications already in L3 Retrofit Assessors or L3 in Domestic Energy Assessment.

-applicable grade.
+With reference to the IFATE occupational maps, if there are relevant occupational standards, does your Skills Bootcamp cover some of the N/A Where Engineering Skills Bootcamp delivery requires you to be registered with an accredited body e.g., RTAS (Rail n/A content set out in the occupational standard(s)?
+Training Assurance Scheme), provide your registration number and where applicable grade.

-Where the delivery is in a Green Skills subcategory, state if the Skills Bootcamp will deliver skills: I that meet the Green Skills definition, I in Prioritised Green Sectors, I that are 'Direct No If the Skills Bootcamp is delivering in Early Years, please state if the Skills Bootcamp will include a work placement.
+Where the delivery is in a Green Skills subcategory, state if the Skills Bootcamp will deliver skills: that meet the Green Skills definition, in Prioritised Green Sectors, that are 'Direct Green'.
+Yes - delivery with within the definition of green skills and is a prioritised direct green sector/role If the Skills Bootcamp is delivering in Early Years, please state if the Skills Bootcamp will include a work placement.
 If so, please specify the number of days the placement will be.
-N/A
+N/A -- --- --- -----

-Green'.